Reach out to Clarke University's admissions department for more information on applying.

 Out of all students that were admitted, 100% submitted a class rank.
 At Clarke University 17% of students ranked in the top 10% of their graduating class in high school, 37% were in the top 25% and 78% were in the top 50%.

-Clarke University does look at standardized tests scores during the admissions process.
+Clarke University looks at standardized tests scores during the admissions process.

-Clarke University does not have a test optional admissions policy.
+Clarke University is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 On the SAT Math Section, 25% of Clarke University students scored 560 or higher and 75% of students scored 470 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Clarke University students scored 560 or higher, and 75% scored a 470 or higher.

 Preparing for the SAT can help raise your score, but it doesn't have to take up a lot of time.

 Learn how to increase your SAT score 200 points or more in just 10 minutes a day.